 - Octopus Communities, who promote community work and community development.

-- Islington Food Poverty Alliance, a broad coalition of local organisations and individuals working together to ensure everyone in Islington eats enough healthy food each day.
+- Islington Food Partnership, a broad coalition of local organisations and individuals working together to ensure everyone in Islington eats enough healthy food each day.

 - Islington Clean Air Parents, a network of parents and carers working together with relevant authorities to reduce air pollution and create a healthy clean air environment for all children across the borough.